Fatheed7/the-jet-reds/README.md

   - [JQuery](https://en.wikipedia.org/wiki/JQuery) - Used to override default submit functionality and display modal instead.
   - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Used for consistent code formatting
   - [Slack](https://slack.com/) - Used for support and advice from the Code Insitute Community.
+  - [TinyPNG](https://tinypng.com/) - Used to compress images to reduce filesize without a reduction in quality.
   - [Visual Studio Code](https://code.visualstudio.com/) - Application used for development of this site.

 - ## Images